 A food allergy diagnosis is life-changing, but it doesn't have to stop you from living well.
-Visit foodallergy.org/newtofoodallergy to learn about safely managing food allergies at every stage of your journey, from infancy to adulthood:

-- Preschools and childcare settings, K-12 schools, colleges and universities, workplaces

-- Food allergy accommodations and disability law
+Visit foodallergy.org/newtofoodallergy to learn about safely managing food allergies at every stage of your journey, from infancy through adulthood.
+Learn how to navigate preschools and childcare settings, K-12 schools, colleges, universities and workplaces.
+Explore your rights to food allergy accommodations under current disability law.
+And thrive safely while dining out, socializing, traveling and more.

-- Dining out and socializing

-- Traveling

-- And much more